 6. Puerto Princesa Underground River

 Located on the northern coast of the island of Palawa, Puerto Princesa is a nature lover’s paradise.
 Home to unspoiled landscapes rich in wildlife, this lovely town also lays claim to one of the world’s most unique natural phenomena, an underground river known as the Puerto Princesa Subterranean River.
+The hidden gems philippines are it’s people.

 Located in the province of Sorsogon, a place of pristine beaches, stunning waterfalls and unexplored caves, the sleepy fishing village of Donsol is the place in the Philippines to see whale sharks.
 The ocean’s gentle giants can be seen between November and June, with the numbers peaking between February and May.